Talk to someone about themselves and they’ll listen for hours.

 Coming into any social interaction it’s also important to keep in mind any cultural differences between you and the other person, as well as any specific expectations that people might have in a certain social setting.

-For instance, in some cultures it’s very appropriate to stand very close to another other person while interacting with them.
+For instance, in some cultures, it’s very appropriate to stand very close to another person while interacting with them.
 While in other cultures it’s considered an invasion of personal space, and actually makes people feel very uncomfortable.
 Being aware of these expectations (what’s appropriate and not appropriate) as well as any social expectations pertaining to the social setting are critical toward helping you best prepare yourself for any social interaction.

 Making a Great First Impression

 Having taken the time to mentally prepare yourself for the social game, it’s time now to step out and make a great first impression.